 Outdoor living spaces, such as porches, are becoming increasingly popular amongst homeowners.
-Porches, patios, decks, and other spaces are being added to more homes than ever before as people choose to expand their definition of home and how they use the space.
+Porches, patios, decks, and other spaces are being added to more homes than ever before as people choose to expand their definition of home and how they use their space.

-What Is the Porch Soffit?
+What Is a Porch Soffit?

-Part of any porch’s construction is the inclusion of an overhang or roof.
+Part of any porch construction is the inclusion of an overhang or roof.
 While a deck is exposed to the elements, a porch is typically a covered extension of the home, and therefore of the house’s roof.
 The porch roof will usually have the same roofing material as the rest of the house, and it will be given a finished interior as well as exterior.

 When you add a front porch, you’re changing the style of the home.
 The porch soffits that you choose will help define that style, and add character to the space.
 Not every detail of the soffit will be seen from the road, but many features will be seen by those utilizing the porch.

-Color Match to the Trim
+3. Color Match to the Trim

 Complete Your Front Porch